rickhenderson/IntroToMarketing/Ch 2 What is Marketing.md

 # What is Marketing?

-Marketing can be seen as the managing of profitable relationships with customers (Armstrong et al.).
+* Marketing can be seen as the managing of profitable relationships with customers (Armstrong et al.).
 *"The twofold goal of marketing is to attract new customers by promising superior value and to keep and grow current customers by delivering satisfaction"* (Armstrong et al., p.
 6).

-"Marketing means managing markets to bring about profitable customer relationships."
+* "Marketing means managing markets to bring about profitable customer relationships."
 (Armstrong et al., p.
+10)
-10) "Marketing involves serving a market of final consumers in the face of competitors."
+* "Marketing involves serving a market of final consumers in the face of competitors."
+* "Marketing is a social and managerial process by which individuals and groups obtain what they need and want through creating and exchanging value with others."

 ```
 *marketing mix*: a set of marketing tools that work together to satisfy customer needs and